attilaks/push_swap/README.md

 "push_swap" prodused the correct lines of commands to sort the incoming integers.
 If the commands sort the integers, checker will write "OK".
 If not, it'll write "KO".

 As a bonus I made a graphical visualization of the sorting process.
-If one wants to see it, he should type:
+If you want to see it, you should type:

 ARG=`ruby -e "puts (-50..49).to_a.shuffle.join(' ')"`; ./push_swap $ARG | ./checker -v $ARG